Skip to content

 To control the number of messages sent to a user within a specific timeframe:

-1. Go to Settings > Global frequency capping.
+1. Go to Settings > Message delivery settings > Frequency capping.

 2. Toggle the switch on to enable frequency capping for desired channels.